View Stockade in a larger map

-Easily reached from Boston, New York and Philadelphia in less than a morning’s drive, the Stockade is in the center of all the attractions of the Hudson and Mohawk Valley which were the highways and battlefields of Colonial America..
-On the way you can stop for lunch at the Culinary Institute of America, before visiting FDR’s home at Hyde Park, or the US Military Academy at West Point.
+Easily reached from Boston, New York, Buffalo and Montreal, by car, bus and train, the Stockade is in the center of all the attractions of the Mohawk and Hudson Valleys which were the highways and battlefields of Colonial America.

 If you love architecture and old buildings, history, beautiful pastoral scenery or museums there is no better place to spend a long weekend or a week than Schenectady’s Stockade.
 Of course, it is even better to live there!

 “Story of the Schenectady Massacre”, by John J. Birch et al (on-line-book)

 “Drums Along the Mohawk”, by Walter D. Edmonds